Monday, May 27, 2019

 Irish Eyes

 Are my Irish eyes smiling?
 Why yes, yes they are!
-We returned from our trip abroad just about 3 weeks ago.
+We returned from our trip abroad just about three weeks ago.
 I had the time of my life.
 So many questions--answered.
 So many preconceived ideas--changed.

-A lot of people asked me why Ireland?
+A lot of people asked me, "Why Ireland?"
 Why Scotland?
 The short answer is DNA.
-I had mine done by 3 different companies and discovered that I am 70% Irish.
+I had mine done by three different companies and discovered that I am 70% Irish.
 So, I kind of had to go, don't you think?
 The rest of me is all mixed up, Scottish, English, French, Italian, and Native American.

 However, when one is 70% of something, well, my curiosity got the best of me.
 I just had to go and see where my ancestors came from.

-After 2 very long delays and one drunk passenger being thrown off the plane, we finally arrived in Edinburgh, Scotland--pronounced--Edinboura.
+After two very long delays and one drunk passenger being thrown off the plane, we finally arrived in Edinburgh, Scotland--pronounced--Edinboura.
 Don't forget that "a" on the end, it's important.
 And they aren't Scotch people, they are Scots.
 Scotch is a drink.
 Gotcha, won't make that mistake, ever!

-The food you ask?
+The food, you ask?
 Well, we ate at gastropubs and never had a bad meal.
-The hotels provided breakfast and then we had lunch while we were galavanting about being total tourists, and then in the evenings we would find a pub, have dinner and wait for the music to start.
+The hotels provided breakfast, and then we had lunch while we were galavanting about being total tourists, and then in the evenings we would find a pub, have dinner, and wait for the music to start.
 It was wonderful.
 All of it.
 Absolutely wonderful.

 Since Ireland is an island, guess what we did?
 Well, we went to many harbor towns.
-Dingle and Kinsale being my favorites.
+Dingle and Kinsale are my favorites.
 We had fish and chips probably every other day and they just kept getting better.
 Fish is something that I ordered almost every day.
 Like I mentioned before, the food in Ireland was awesome.

 So, any tips to share?
 Yep, I have some.
-These tips are primarily for Americans though, as we are known to have our quirks, yep, very weird quirks.
+These tips are primarily for Americans, though, as we are known to have our quirks, yep, very weird quirks.

-Eat at gastropubs, use Yelp and ask the locals, and you will have a wonderful dining experience.
+Eat at gastropubs, use Yelp, and ask the locals, and you will have a wonderful dining experience.

 Be a tourist.
 After all, you are one!
 Experience everything--go, see, and do.
 Stop along the road, take pictures, lots of pictures, eat fun snacks, stop at the little shops, go to farmers markets, and street markets.
 Even though you might not buy those veggies, you can still talk with the locals and find out so much about their lives.